DerGuru/The-Resonant/New Chapters/Part2/P2-05_Scouting_the_Mill.md

 Elyra fixed him with a piercing gaze.
 "Very well.
 But remember, you asked for this."

-With painstaking slowness, she began to reveal the layers of their shared past—the connections, the betrayals, the catastrophic events that had led to the present.
+With painstaking slowness, she began to reveal the layers of their shared pastâ€”the connections, the betrayals, the catastrophic events that had led to the present.

 Jason listened, spellbound and horrified in equal measure, as the pieces of the puzzle fell into place.
 It was a story of sacrifice and suffering, of courage twisted into monstrosity by the hands of fate.

-And at the center of it all was the ritual—the catalyst that had set everything in motion.
+And at the center of it all was the ritualâ€”the catalyst that had set everything in motion.

 "You see," Elyra said when she had finished, "the past doesn't just disappear.
 It echoes.
 It builds.
 And unless confronted, it repeats."